jbchouinard/jblisp2/mkdocs/manual.pandoc.md

 ```nohighlight
 (defn name parameters :expr ...)
 ```
-Create lambda function and bind it to `name`.
+Creaet and define a lambda function as `name`.

 Variadic lambdas can be defined with formal parameters like `(x . xs)` - there must be a single parameter after `.`, which will be a list containing zero or more